 - Collection Type

-In the all previous Spring examples, we have injected the dependencies by using the simple (normal properties) and Object (any property as a type of object).
-But in this tutorial, we are going to implement spring collection dependency.
+In the previous Spring examples, we injected the dependencies using the simple types (int, string, object).
+But in this address you to implement spring collection dependency.

 Spring Collection Dependency :